L.A. Reid: 2013–2017: Memoir, Xscape album, Epic Records

-2018 to 2022; Hitco Entertainment
+2018–2022: Hitco Entertainment

-In 2018, Reid became founder and co-chairman of Hitco Entertainment, LLC with Charles Goldstuck, the former Chairman and CEO of TouchTunes Interactive Networks.
+In 2018, Reid became founder and co-chairman of Hitco Entertainment, LLC with Charles Goldstuck, the former chairman and CEO of TouchTunes Interactive Networks.
 Formed in January 2018, the company has offices in Los Angeles, New York and Atlanta and has signed over 15 artists including platinum-selling acts Big Boi (of Outkast) and Dinah Jane of Fifth Harmony; the first release is a new album from Big Boi of Outkast.
 In April 2018, Empire Distribution, the San Francisco-based independent music company founded by Ghazi Shami, announced that it will provide distribution services to Hitco for their first new album release for Big Boi.
 In August 2018, Hitco held The Hit List showcase in New York City with performances by Hitco artists including Yella Beezy.
 Hitco's hit, Yella Beezy's "That's on Me", reached No. 1 at Urban Radio and Top 20 at Rhythm in September & has since went on to sell over 2 million copies worldwide.
 Songwriter Delacey, who has written for the likes of Halsey and Zara Larsson, joined the Hitco roster as a solo artist releasing "My Man," in March 2019.
 Also in March, Jennifer Lopez premiered the single "Medicine" featuring French Montana, her first release with Reid's Hitco Entertainment label.

 In 2022, the assets of Hitco and its artist recording contracts were sold to Concord Music Group and Hitco ceased operations.